GRAPHISOFT/archicad-addon-cmake/README.md

 - Install the "CMake Tools" extension for Visual Studio Code.
 - Set the "AC_API_DEVKIT_DIR" environment variable to the installed Development Kit folder.
 - Open the root folder in Visual Studio Code, configure and build the solution.

+## Use in Archicad

+To use the Add-On in Archicad, you have to add your compiled .apx file in Add-On Manager.
+The example Add-On registers a new command into the Options menu.

 ## Modifications